 Can you imagine what the world would belike without clocks?
 How would you be able to tell what time it is?

 We haven’t always been reliant on mechanical clocks as they were created in the late thirteenth century.
 Before that, people used different forms of telling time such as sundials, candles, and hourglasses.
 But of course, our modern-day clocks are the most accurate because they are not calculated based on earth’s motion, rather, on the oscillations of atoms in a metal called cesium.

 But why are clocks so important?

 Perception of Time

-It’s easy for us to assume that the notion of time is perceived the same in all cultures how else would they order and plan their day-to-day activities?
+It’s easy for us to assume that the notion of time is perceived in the same way in all cultures.
+How else would they order and plan their day-to-day activities?
 However, there are various ways of viewing time:

-- Pendulum — goes back and forth, representing alternation of day and night
+- Pendulum – time goes back and forth, representing alternation of day and night.

-- Cyclical — goes round and round, representing the return of seasons
+- Cyclical – time goes round and round, representing the return of seasons.

 Clocks became our points of reference in which we coordinate our activities.
 This creates the feeling of fighting against time and having to coordinate our activities with the passage of time.
 Perhaps, if our points of reference were the activities, which are generally done leisurely, we would’ve had a better relationship with time.
 Ever since clocks became accessible for everyone, employers have been using them to control their workers since their work is timed according to the clock.
 In a sense, the time of the worker belongs to the employee.